We found the best tire chains for snow to help improve your traction control when the roads and weather demand it.

 - Tricky sizing; can be difficult to match chain size with tire size online

 - Some questions of ratchet durability

-For those in the market for a simple yet elegantly designed chain that also happens to be budget-friendly, look no further than the König CB-12 tire chains ($64).
+For those in the market for a simple yet elegant chain that also happens to be budget-friendly, look no further than the König CB-12 tire chains ($77).
 König tire chains are not particularly flashy, but they don’t have to be.
 Their simple design is time-tested.
 And König’s lack of revolutionary features is one of their biggest draws.

-While they are high quality and simple, they do not meet Class S requirements.
-They will not work on all cars – particularly those with less clearance in the wheel well.
+While they’re high-quality and simple, they do not meet Class S requirements.
+They will not work on all cars — particularly those with less clearance in the wheel well.

 - Simple, no-frills, and effective design